kirdmi/projects_yandex_practicum/oil_extraction_region_determination/README.md

 To solve it, there are data on oil samples in 3 regions.
 There are 10,000 deposits in each region, in which measurements of quality and volume were made.

 It is necessary to build a machine learning model, with the help of which it will subsequently be possible to determine the region with the greatest economic potential.

+A functioning model was created and selected, which made it possible to select the most promising well.
+A risk and loss analysis was also carried out.

 Libraries: pandas, matplotlib, numpy, sklearn, seaborn, re